 All accepted abstracts will appear online in their full form, which will be issued as a special supplement of ISPAD’s Journal Pediatric Diabetes.

-- The deadline for abstract submission is on 30 July, 2021 at 23:59 Central European Time (CET).
-Abstracts will not be accepted after this date.
+- The deadline for abstract submission was on 30 July, 2021 at 23:59 Central European Time (CET).
+The abstract submission is now definitely closed.

 - All abstracts must be written in English and in “Sentence case.”

 - All abstracts must be submitted online via the registration form.
 Abstracts sent by fax, post or email will not be considered.

 - It is the author’s responsibility to submit a correct abstract.
 Any errors in spelling, grammar or scientific fact will be reproduced as submitted by the author.

 - Please note that it is still possible to edit an abstract, even after clicked “submit”, until the end of the deadline

 - The text should not exceed 2,000 characters including spaces.
 One table or figure can be inserted, but kindly note that 50 characters per table/figure will be removed from your total abstract count.
 The text of the abstract should briefly state: